// Version 1.0 — Human-Agent Operating Framework

 // REALM_INTRO — AI humanoid presents the framework

 The answer came from gaming.
-In an RPG world, a human enters a living environment, interacts with characters who have defined abilities, responds to unexpected events, and when you're done — you save, you log out, you live your life.
-No guilt.
-No 9-to-5.
+In an RPG, you enter a living environment, interact with characters who have defined abilities, respond to unexpected events, and when you're done — you save and log out.
 You play as much as you can, move forward, and rest.

-That was exactly what running a company with AI agents should feel like.
-So I built the framework that matched that reality, implemented it at my own company, and after months of running it for real — I'm sharing it.
+That felt much closer to how running a company with AI agents should work.
+So I built the framework around that experience, ran it at my own company, and now I'm sharing it.

 Everything in the framework follows from these three principles.
 They are not values — they are how the system works.